-The way we present ourselves speaks volumes before we say a word, so our style should evolve as we do.
+How we present ourselves speaks volumes before we say a word, so our style should evolve as we do.
 Fashion and style should help us feel confident and authentic.
 (Fashion is what you buy.
 Style is what you do with it.)

 When I lost nearly fifty pounds a few years ago, I tried various looks while building my new wardrobe.
 I’m sharing some old photos to show how much of a difference the details of our style choices can make in our appearance.

 Slim straight-leg pants should stop at the most slender part of your leg.
 (Usually about two inches above the ankle bone.)
-Full length tailored pants should touch the top of your foot.
-Wide leg pants and flares should cover the shoe and almost touch the floor.
+Full-length tailored pants should touch the top of your foot.
+Wide-leg pants and flares should cover the shoe and almost touch the floor.

 I wear white jeans all year round on sunny days.
 I’ve learned from the mistakes I made with other fabrics.
 Almost all of my white pants are now in denim.
-If the material is too soft or the pants are too short or tight, the effect is most unflattering.
+If the material is too soft or the pants are too short or tight, the effect is unflattering.

-Jeans have always been a staple in my wardrobe, but the time has come to wear only dark or medium wash blue jeans.
+Jeans have always been a staple in my wardrobe, but the time has come to wear only dark or medium-wash blue jeans.
 If they are too faded or distressed, the effect isn’t as fresh looking as I would like.

-What is my most important styling tip of all?
+What is my most crucial styling tip of all?
 If you feel as if you are wearing a costume, don’t.
 Stay true to your personality and only wear what makes you feel like the best version of yourself.